adobe/aepsdk-sample-extension-ios/README.md

 # AEP SDK Sample Extension for iOS

+## BETA ACKNOWLEDGEMENT

+AEP SDK Sample Extension for iOS is currently in Beta.
+Use of this code is by invitation only and not otherwise supported by Adobe.
+Please contact your Adobe Customer Success Manager to learn more.

+By using the Beta, you hereby acknowledge that the Beta is provided "as is" without warranty of any kind.
+Adobe shall have no obligation to maintain, correct, update, change, modify or otherwise support the Beta.
+You are advised to use caution and not to rely in any way on the correct functioning or performance of such Beta and/or accompanying materials.

 ## About this Project

 This repository contains a sample implementation of an iOS extension for the AEP SDK.
 Example implementations are provided for both Objective-c and Swift.